Brekel/raspi-facecam/README.md

 * Once completed you can insert the SD-Card into the Pi through the side hole, you may need a small screw driver or tweezers to carefully slide it into place (this was deliberately designed so it takes some effort to remove)
 * SSH into your Pi

-### run the following commands to make sure git is available
+### run the following commands to make sure git is available (only needed once on initial installation)
 ```bash
 sudo apt install git
 ```